 \subsection{Organization of this paper}

-Organization of this paper is as follows.
-In Section \ref{sec-notations}, we prepare notations.
-In Section \ref{sec-definition}, we define the prior on the full rooted trees.
-In Section \ref{sec-properties}, we describe the algorithms to calculate properties of the proposed distribution, e.g., a marginal distribution for each node, efficient calculation of the expectation, mode, posterior distribution, and so on.
-In Section \ref{sec-future}, we describe future works.
-In Section \ref{sec-conclusion}, we conclude this paper.
+The remainder of this paper is organized as follows: In Section \ref{sec-notations}, we present the notations used herein.
+In Section \ref{sec-definition}, we define the prior on full rooted trees.
+In Section \ref{sec-properties}, we describe the algorithms for calculating the properties of the proposed distribution, e.g., a marginal distribution for each node, an efficient calculation of the expectation, mode, and the posterior distribution.
+In Section \ref{discussion}, we discuss usefulness of our distribution in statistical decision theory and hierarchical Bayesian modeling.
+In Section \ref{sec-future}, we propose some future work.
+In Section \ref{sec-conclusion}, we conclude the paper.